 In the 1970s, communities had plenty of affordable housing.
 That meant that when a family or individual experienced a crisis and lost housing, they could quickly find another place to live.
-But by the mid-1980s, a shrinking supply of low-cost housing resulted, and the combination of rising rents and slow, stagnant wage growth for lower-income people has continued and worsened.
+But by the mid-1980s, the supply of low-cost housing had shrunk significantly.
+Since then, rents have continued to rise and lower-income people in particular have experienced slow or stagnant wage growth.

 The Solution to Homelessness: Housing